Philosophy

 • Is there something that might work better?

-By pursuing music, people may come to realize that many goals and dreams that seem impossible are often within their grasp ... and they learn to trust in their ability to proceed, even when they realized they must build step by step.
-The people who achieve a high level of mastery are those who can tolerate being on a plateau for an extended period of time.
+By pursuing and excelling in music, people may come to realize that many goals and dreams that seemed impossible at first, are often within their grasp.
+They learn to trust in their ability to proceed, even when they realize that results don't always come quickly, that they must build step by step.